-• Tender documents must be completed with non-erasable ink.
+Tender documents must be completed with non-erasable ink.
 Any tender document completed with pencil will not be acceptable and shall be disqualified.

-• Ensure that there are no errors or omissions as this may lead to bids being declared nonresponsive.

-• The submission should be entirely legible.
-Any changes made to the original text of bid should be crossed through and signed for.

-- DO NOT USE CORRECTION FLUID as this may invalidate your submission. - Failure to comply with these conditions may invalidate your offer.
+- Ensure that there are no errors or omissions as this will lead to bids being declared non responsive. - The submission should be entirely legible.
+Any changes made to the original text of bid should be crossed through and signed for. - DO NOT USE CORRECTION FLUID as this will invalidate your submission.